xPuls3/Pendorian-Elite-UI/README.md

 No support is provided to older versions, only the latest releases, this includes older versions of browsers and extensions.

-If you have any issues using Violentmonkey's 'check for updates' feature and have been using the script since it was on Greasyfork, then uninstall it, and reinstall directly from GitHub.
+If you have any issues using Violentmonkey's 'check for updates' feature and have been using the script since it was on Greasyfork or have used a development release, then uninstall it, and reinstall directly from GitHub.

 ## Contact
-My name is Puls3 in Pendoria, if you have any need to contact me you should do it there.
+My name is Puls3 on Pendoria, if you have any need to contact me you should do it there.
 If you require an immediate response message me directly on Discord.
 (Puls3#1288)

 ## Issues
 There are currently no known issues in the current release.